top of page

 INCIDENCE

 Incidence is estimated at 5-10 cases for every million children born in the United States and Canada.
 We estimate about 20-40 new cases per year in the United States and Canada.
 There are an equal number of males and females with the disease.
-Children usually appear to be affected with anemia by 2 months of age with a range from birth to 6 years.
-93% of the patients present with anemia during the first year of life.
-The diagnosis of DBA is generally made at 3 months of age with a range from birth to adulthood.
+50% of children usually present with anemia by 2-3 months of age, with 93% presenting by one year of age.
+However some patients present as children, adolescents or even as adults.

-It is important to note that more and more adults are being diagnosed with DBA:
+It is important to note that more and more adults are being diagnosed with DBAS:

-• Some patients may present with mild anemia and become more severe later in life.
+• Some patients may present with mild anemia which becomes more severe later in life.

-• Sometimes a parent is diagnosed after his/her child is diagnosed with DBA and the gene is found in the parent and the child.
+• Sometimes a parent is diagnosed after his/her child is diagnosed with DBAS and the gene is found in the parent as well.

-• Family members without anemia may have congenital anomalies and then found to have the DBA gene once their relative is diagnosed with DBA.
+• Family members without anemia may have birth defects and then be found to have the DBAS gene once their relative is diagnosed with DBAS.

 bottom of page